Gilyto

-Gilyto Semedo, aka Mr. Entertainer is a Cape Verdean Singer, Songwriter, Dancer, TV & Music Producer, Cultural Activist, Mentor Of Cabo Verde Music Awards-CVMA and PALOP Music Awards - PALOPMA.
+Gilyto Semedo, aka Mr. Entertainer is a Cape Verdean singer, songwriter, dancer, television and music producer, cultural activist, and mentor of Cabo Verde Music Awards and PALOP Music Awards.

 Biography

 Gilyto was born in Assomada, Santa Catarina.

-In 1987 he moved to Portugal, in Lisbon he made his studies and later resided in Rotterdam The Netherlands too.
+In 1987 he moved to Portugal, in Lisbon he made his studies and later resided in Rotterdam,.
 He recorded his first album Kel Tempu ("Aquele Tempo" in Portuguese, "That Time" in English) in 1999, his second was recorded in 2001 and was titled Nha Atriz Principal (My Main Actress) which he received his first Disco de Ouro - Gold Record award.
 He made various shows in Africa, Europe and Americas.

 The album Diamante Africana (African Diamond) was released in April 2005, became a huge successful.

 His first DVD "Mr. Entertainer" was released in the same year too (December 2015).

 Traduson pa Tradison, a double album was released in December 2006(Acoustic).

 Two years later he released his Live DVD Live@Luxembourg (2008).

 A modern dance album Stribilin! came out on July 5, 2009.

-He paused his music career in 2010 and in 2011 he started producing the first ever Cabo Verde Music Awards (CVMA) - March 12, through is Label GMS Entertainment.
+He paused his music career in 2010 and in 2011 he started producing the first ever Cabo Verde Music Awards - March 12, through his Label GMS Entertainment.